-10When $\mu = \omega = 0$, there is no agent in the market and the market equilibrium allows a range of prices.
+9 When $\mu = \omega = 0$, no agent is in the market and the market equilibrium allows a range of prices.
 Choosing the specific price in the proposition does not affect the overall equilibrium.

-3.3 Traders' Optimal Participation Decisions at Date 1
+3.3.
+Traders' optimal participation decisions at date 1